-- Demonstrate how to add depth and three dimensionality to an image
+- How to add depth and three dimensionality to an image

-- Demonstrate simple burn and dodge technique using blend modes
+- Simple burn and dodge technique using blend modes

 - Working with smart objects & the advantages

-- Show how to use the Clone stamp tool
+- How to use the Clone stamp tool

 Using Burning & Dodging to add depth to the background:

 Using Burning & Dodging to darken the subject: